ionStici/frontend/react/components-interacting.md.md

 ### **defaultProps**

-We can set default properties for situation when we property was not defined:
+We can set default properties for the situation when the property was not defined:

 ```JSX
 class Example extends React.Component {